-The San Diego Museum of Art respects the privacy of our online visitors, and we would like you to understand how we collect, use, and safeguard any personal information you provide to us on our website.
-We will maintain and post any changes to this policy here, and by using our website, you consent to the collection and use of information as described in our current policy.
+The San Diego Museum of Art respects the privacy of our visitors, members and donors, and we would like you to understand how we collect, use, and safeguard any personal information you provide to us either offline or online.
+We will maintain and post any changes to this policy here, and by using our website, or agreeing to provide this information offline, you consent to the collection and use of information as described in our current policy.
 Under some circumstances, we may be required to disclose such information in accordance with the California Public Records Act or other legal requirements.

-The Museum does not collect personal information about website visitors unless you choose to provide that information to us, thereby giving us permission to use that information to complete your inquiry, request, or order.
+The Museum does not collect personal information about visitors, members, and donors unless you choose to provide that information to us, thereby giving us permission to use that information to complete your inquiry, request, or order.